 Tourism New Zealand is working in the US to grow visitor numbers

 and value through increased marketing, public relations, and

-sector-specific activities including business events (incentives
+sector-specific activities including premium, business events

 Of all our international visitors, travellers from the US are